We Discuss Rand’s New Book Lost and Founder & All Things SEO

 Jonathan: Well, we look forward to it.
 So, John, I’ve got my co-host for this episode.
 Kim couldn’t join us today but John is filling in.
 Can you tell us a bit about you, John?

 John: Yeah.
 I’ll make it really brief.
 My name’s John Locke.
-My business is Lockedown Design and we do SEO for manufacturers and industrial companies.
+My business is Lockedown Design & SEO and we do Search Engine Optimization for manufacturers and industrial companies.

 Jonathan: That’s great.
 And I’m the founder of WP-Tonic.
 We’re a WordPress focused maintenance and support company with a specialization in Membership and Learning Management Systems.
 Before we delve into our great special guest and delve into his unique outlook, I just want to quickly mention our major sponsor which is Kinsta Hosting.
 The WP-Tonic website is hosted by Kinsta.
 They’re a specialized WordPress only hosting provider, big enough to have all the bells and whistles, staging site, fantastic support but small enough to still really care.
 And I have, like I say, the WP-Tonic website hosted plus a number of my client websites hosted with them.
 They are just fantastic and we’re really delighted that they’re our long-term sponsor and they’ve been extremely supportive and they’re just generally really nice people.